FIN6

 S0002 Mimikatz [4] Access Token Manipulation: SID-History Injection, Account Manipulation, Boot or Logon Autostart Execution: Security Support Provider, Credentials from Password Stores, Credentials from Password Stores: Credentials from Web Browsers, Credentials from Password Stores: Windows Credential Manager, OS Credential Dumping: DCSync, OS Credential Dumping: Security Account Manager, OS Credential Dumping: LSASS Memory, OS Credential Dumping: LSA Secrets, Rogue Domain Controller, Steal or Forge Authentication Certificates, Steal or Forge Kerberos Tickets: Golden Ticket, Steal or Forge Kerberos Tickets: Silver Ticket, Unsecured Credentials: Private Keys, Use Alternate Authentication Material: Pass the Hash, Use Alternate Authentication Material: Pass the Ticket

-S0284 More_eggs [4][7] Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Windows Command Shell, Data Encoding: Standard Encoding, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Indicator Removal: File Deletion, Ingress Tool Transfer, Obfuscated Files or Information, Software Discovery: Security Software Discovery, Subvert Trust Controls: Code Signing, System Binary Proxy Execution: Regsvr32, System Information Discovery, System Network Configuration Discovery: Internet Connection Discovery, System Network Configuration Discovery, System Owner/User Discovery
+S0284 More_eggs [4][8] Application Layer Protocol: Web Protocols, Command and Scripting Interpreter: Windows Command Shell, Data Encoding: Standard Encoding, Deobfuscate/Decode Files or Information, Encrypted Channel: Symmetric Cryptography, Indicator Removal: File Deletion, Ingress Tool Transfer, Obfuscated Files or Information: Encrypted/Encoded File, Software Discovery: Security Software Discovery, Subvert Trust Controls: Code Signing, System Binary Proxy Execution: Regsvr32, System Information Discovery, System Network Configuration Discovery: Internet Connection Discovery, System Network Configuration Discovery, System Owner/User Discovery

 S0029 PsExec [1][2] Create Account: Domain Account, Create or Modify System Process: Windows Service, Lateral Tool Transfer, Remote Services: SMB/Windows Admin Shares, System Services: Service Execution